RimTouny/Weed-Species-Classification-and-Bounding-Box-Regression/README.md

       ```

 2. **Classification Network (Transfer Learning):**
-   - Used the VGG-16 model for transfer learning.
+   - Used the first 2 blocks of VGG-16 model for transfer learning.
    - Modified the model by adding custom layers for classification.
    ```python
       # Add custom layers